jenkinsci/azure-keyvault-plugin/README.md

 - `string` - Secret text
 - `username` - Username with password
   - add a tag `username` for the username of the credential
+- `secretFile` - a file with secret content
+  - add a tag `fileName`  for the secret file name, when it is fetched (default is `defaultFileName.txt`).
 - `sshUserPrivateKey` - SSH Private key
   - add a tag `username` for the username of the credential
   - (optional) add a tag `username-is-secret` and set it to true to hide the username in the build logs

+#### Secret String

 Declarative Pipeline: